thephpleague/period/docs/index.md

 $interval = new Period($startDate, $endDate);
 ~~~

-To help you start working with `Period` objects, the library comes bundled with many more named constructors to ease manipulating datetime intervals.
+To help you start working with `Period` objects, the library comes bundled with many more named constructors to ease datepoint, duration and intervals creation.

 ## iterating over the interval made simple